 Drag the image of the second image area to the position that lines up with the image in the first image area.
 This will create an illusion of a single image.

 Once you have finished adjusting the position of the image, you will be able to see that the two images look like a single image.
-However, we actually have 2 image areas, which means that each image area can have their own, unique link.
+However, we actually have 2 image areas, which means that each image area can have its own unique link.

 If you turn off the layout mode, you can take a look at what the 2 image areas will look like.

 Click on an image area or the elements within the image area.
 Then, click "Edit Link & Background."
-Then, click "Add Link." and type in your desired link.
+Then click "Add Link" and enter your destination URL.
 In this example, we are going to use example.com/subscribe for our subscribe button:

 Click on the other image area and add another link.
 Type in your desired link.
 For this example, to go with our shop now button, we are going to use the link: example.com/store.